haiqiang-zhang/obsidian-gycsb-plugin/README.md

-# Obsidian YCSB Benchmark Plugin
+# Obsidian gYCSB Plugin

+Please use it together with [gYCSB](https://github.com/haiqiang-zhang/gYCSB) to run the benchmarks.